 Acknowledgements.
 Both authors are grateful to Andrea Mondino for suggesting the problem and for his useful feedback, and to Daniele Semola for some useful comments on a preliminary version of the note.
+The authors are also grateful to the anonymous reviewer for the many comments and for suggesting Remark 1.1.
 The second author is supported by the EPSRC-UKRI grant "Maths DTP 2021-22", at the University of Oxford, with reference EP/W523781/1.